PSPDFKit-labs/radar.apple.com/21036226 - HidesBottomBarNavigationBarSample/Readme.md

 iOS 8, iPad and iPhone, also observable in the iOS simulator

-Still present in iOS 9.3.2
+Tested on iOS 10 GM, still broken.